SEARCHING FOR YOUR PET.

 Looked them up online and it appears to be a total

 FLYING YOUR PET(S).

-Before you fly with your pet on a commercial airline, follow these
+Before you fly with your pet on a commercial airline,

-your pet is micro-chipped, register your pet’s information with the
+micro-chipped.
+After your pet is micro-chipped, register

-around, and lie down in.
+up, turn around, and lie down in.
 A few months before

 area with the door open and his bedding inside.
 This

 helps the pet become accustomed to the kennel.